Azure/doAzureParallel/README.md

 ## Azure Requirements

-To run your R code across a cluster in Azure, we'll need to get keys and account information.
+To run your R code across a pool in Azure, we'll need to get keys and account information.

 ### Setup Azure Account
 First, set up your Azure Account ([Get started for free!](https://azure.microsoft.com/en-us/free/))